• Skip to primary navigation

 For younger children, you can introduce food groups in terms of what they are: There are five basic groups.

-Then on an old plate divide it into five with a white board pen board pen and label as the groups – this will easily wash off, and using the sheets below, cut out the foods and add them to the plate portion you think they belong too.
+Then on an old plate or paper plate, divide it into five with a whiteboard pen board pen and label as the groups – this will easily wash off, and using the sheets below cut out the foods and add them to the plate portion you think they belong too.

 Food groups work sheet

-You can then ask you child which ones they would like to try and maybe plan a trip to the shop to purchase and hold a little tasting session.
+You can then ask your child which ones they would like to try and maybe plan a trip to the shop to purchase and hold a little tasting session.

 There are seven basic nutrient food groups.
 These include: